marc2332/freya/book/src/learn/state_management.md

 # State Management

-Dioxus and thus Freya apps, don't have a single type of state management.
+Dioxus and Freya apps, have multiple ways of state management.

 See the different options: